vtjoeh/webex-presenter-desk-pro/README.md

 **PC Background** - Select location.
 Always uses _Blend_.
 Cannot bet saved as preset.

 **Present Me (Full)** - Only presents you full screen in the content channel.
-This is great if others have Grid View on and you want to be seen fullsreen.
+This is great if others have Grid View on and you want to be seen full screen.

 **Present my PC** - Same as sharing your PC.